 How do I apply?

-Request forms are available on our website HERE, as well as at the Board of Education in the Human Resources Office, 15125 Farmington Road, Livonia, MI 48154.
+Request forms are available HERE, as well as at the Board of Education in the Human Resources Office, 15125 Farmington Road, Livonia, MI 48154.
 Requests must be completed and received by the Employment Services office according to the timeline above.

 Is acceptance or placement done on a first come, first served basis?